AI4SIM/model-collection/README.md

 ### Existing model project

 Please note, the maintenance policy of the repository is to consider a model project freezed from the moment when it is intergrated.
-It means you can open an issue, but the only major ones (bugs breaking the functionality or leading the model to be scientifically unrelevant) will be treated, but no upgrade nor refactoring of the existing model code will be adressed.
+It means you can open an issue, but only the major ones (bugs breaking the functionality or leading the model to be scientifically unrelevant) will be treated, no upgrade nor refactoring of the existing model code will be adressed.

-If you want to propose a correction to an exixting model, or a new model implementation of an existing model project, please follow the recommendations described in the [Setting-up the environment](#setting-up-the-environment) section to develop in the proper Docker container.
+If you want to propose a correction to an existing model, or a new model implementation of an existing model project, please follow the recommendations described in the [Setting-up the environment](#setting-up-the-environment) section to develop in the proper Docker container.
 If you prefer to develop in a python virtual environment, please use the *Nox* session ``dev_dependencies`` (as described in [Create the proper python development environment](#create-the-proper-python-development-environment)) that will create the proper virtualenv to develop in.

 ### New model project

 To start a new model project from scratch, we recommend to adopt the following procedure to develop your contribution.
 The existing model project are good sources of inspiration of what you will have to do.

-You can find in the [Model project files](#model-project-files) section the list of files and directories a model project should includes.
+You can find in the [Model project files](#model-project-files) section the list of files and directories a model project should include.

 #### Setup the environment

-The first step is to initiate the required files that will permits to setup the development environment.
+The first step is to initiate the required files that will permit to setup the development environment.

 As a reminder of the [Model project files](#model-project-files) section, the required files to define the environment are :